Both will help you be more prepared for college-level work

 The IB mission statement is more broad, encompassing goals for the whole student and their place in the world.
 Beyond the rigorous academic experiences in IB, the program explicitly supports development of the habits and skills that make academic and personal growth possible.
 The Learner Profile encourages students to be deep thinkers, good communicators, principled in their actions, caring, and open-minded.
 It also calls us as educators to help students be balanced as they take on challenges and to directly teach skills that support their efforts.
 In other words, it is an essential part of the IB program -- not a "nice to have" but a "must have" -- that students are viewed as their whole selves and supported as they grow academically and personally, with their brains and with their hearts.

 Yes!
-You can mix and match all three programs.
-In fact, many full diploma students choose to take dual credit government and economics (the only two graduation requirements not included in the full diploma program) in the summer or those AP courses during the year.
+You can mix and match all programs.
+In fact, many Diploma Cohort students choose to take dual credit government and economics (the only two graduation requirements not included in the Diploma Cohort requirements) in the summer or those AP courses during the year.
 The only limitations to your course options stem from scheduling and time.

-Yes.
-We have had top-level fine arts performers and athletes in the full diploma program, as well as students in double-blocked programs such as Ready, Set, Teach.
-Full diploma students will have a minimum of one and up to three open periods for an elective each year.
-Because the IB courses take up much of your schedule, there are some limits.
-For example, two-sport students would likely not be able to double-block their sports.
-If you want to see how your schedule might work, email Ms. Boutilier.
+We have had top-level fine arts performers and athletes in the Diploma Cohort, as well as students in double-blocked courses such as those at the CTC.
+Diploma Cohort students will have a minimum of one and up to three open periods for an elective each year.

 Class-for-class, both AP and IB are equally challenging but in different ways.
-One reason why there is a perception that IB is harder is that full diploma students are required to take six advanced classes.
+One reason why there is a perception that IB is harder is that Diploma Cohort students are required to take seven advanced classes.
 AP students who carry a similar course load have a similar level of challenge, not just in academics but in balancing all of that work.

 You should choose a pathway that is the best fit for you.
 Below are some common reasons students choose IB and value it after graduation.

-IB students get to know each other really well, support each other, and are more comfortable in class discussions.
-It can be extra fun if you have friends who also sign up.
+IB Cohort students will be in many of the same classes.
+They get to know each other, support each other, and are more comfortable in class discussions.

 Hi!
 I'm Christine Boutilier, the Advanced Academics Coordinator for Arlington High.
-I work with our advanced, AP, and IB programs.
+I work with our Pre-AP, AP, IB, and OnRamps programs.
 Helping students find the best pathway for their advanced courses is one of my favorite parts of my job.
 If you're interested in IB or want help deciding on classes, please reach out to me.
 Parents, please feel free to reach out with any questions you may have, too.
 You can find my contact information here.